 Row 4 (RS): Ch 3, sk first dc, [dc2tog over next 2 dc] twice, dc in each dc until 5 sts remain, [dc2tog over next 2 dc] twice, dc in last dc; turn.
 (35)

 Row 12 (WS): Ch 3, sk first dc, dc2tog over next 2 dc, dc in next dc, dc2tog over next 2 dc, dc in last dc; turn.
 (5)

 Row 13 (RS): Ch 3, sk first dc, dc3tog over next 3 dc, dc in last dc; do not turn.
 (3)

 Right-handed crocheters: With RS of flap facing, attach yarn on the right-hand side of foundation ch.

 Left-handed crocheters: With RS of flap facing, attach yarn on the left-hand side of foundation ch.

-Border is worked around slanted edges of flap.
+.
 To accommodate a different size button, adjust the number of chs in the middle of the border.